 - optional parameters to be used for configuring the application behaviour,

-- data to be exchanged via the logical connection,
+- the definition of the data to be exchanged via the logical connection,

-To close logical connections using the ConnectionManager, the ProcessConnectionConfigurationSets Method is invoked.
-The ConnectionManager calls the CloseConnections Method on an AutomationComponent to close logical connections.
+The ConnectionManager could be triggered to close logical connections by vendor-specific means or by a Client invoking the ProcessConnectionConfigurationSets Method.
+The ConnectionManager calls the CloseConnections Method on the AutomationComponents to close the logical connections.